S corporations are a great business structure for small and medium-sized companies, as they offer limited liability and avoid double taxation.

 What taxes do S corps pay?

-S corps are different from C corps in that they are not subject to “double taxation”—that is, they pass income tax liability through to shareholders, which are then taxed at their personal income levels, instead of being taxed on corporate income directly by the IRS.
+S corps are different from C corps in that they are not subject to double taxation—that is, they pass corporate income tax liability through to shareholders, which are then taxed at their personal income levels, instead of being taxed on corporate income directly by the IRS.

-Still, S corps are obligated to pay taxes beyond income, and others are paid by shareholders beyond what they owe on personal income too.
+Still, S corps are obligated to pay certain taxes beyond corporate income tax.

 Taxes S corps must pay